vkoskiv/nmc2/README.md

 nmc2 - new backend websocket server for No Man's Canvas

+You can try this, but it's linux so you'll probably have to google it anyway.
+Ubuntu: sudo apt install uuid-dev libsqlite3-dev
+Arch: sudo pacman -S sqlite

 Dependencies: sqlite3, uuid, gcc with nested function support To build: make -j4
 To run: bin/nmc2